Partial flag incidence algebras: Flag incidence algebras

 \section{Flag incidence algebras}

-For incidence algebras we need to restrict to the class of locally finite posets $\calP$.
+For the definition of incidence algebras we need to restrict to the class of locally finite posets $\calP$.
 This means that any interval $[a,b]=\{x\in \calP|a\leq x\leq b\}$ is a finite set.
-This is not actually a big restriction since most of the posets we consider are finite.
+Here is the main definition of this note.

 \begin{definition}

 Let $\calP$ be a locally finite poset.
 The \emph{$n^{th}$ flag incidence algebra} on $\calP$, for $n\geq 2$, with coefficients in a ring $R$ is $\mathcal{I}^n(\calP,R)$ (we will suppress the $R$ when it is clear from context) the set of all functions $f:\Fl^n(\calP)\to R$ where Addition in $\mathcal{I}^n(\calP)$ is given by and multiplication is given by a convolution where the juxtaposition above is just multiplication in the ring $R$.